Guizmus/sd-training-intro/README.md

 Epoch | An epoch is training on your whole dataset 1 time per repeat.
 Fine-tuning | Modifying a model.
 Changing the weights inside a model to make it be able to understand a new concept or more.
 Same meaning as Training.
 Full Fine-Tuning | Altering the whole model on almost every concept it understands.
+Gradiant Accumulation Steps | Number of batches of pictures to train sequentially before impacting the model with the changes.
+Functionally similar to Batch size, but slower, and without VRAM impact.
 Instance | Pictures of the main concept you are training.
 For example pictures of "Souni" my cat.
 Learning rate | The learning rate is the speed at witch the model is trained, it represents how much the weights are able to change per step.
 Loss | Mathematical value representing how close your model is to making pictures of the dataset.
 The lower the value, the best it performs.